 –The Gulf of Mexico is like bathwater.
 Hop in and stay in — all day long.

 –The Gulf of Mexico is like bathwater.
 You’re not likely to find a cool respite here.

 –August is the hottest month of the year, and it’s humid to boot.

 September is a fantastic month to visit 30A.
 Labor Day marks the end of the high season, the crowds have gone home.

 –Often this time of year, the black flies come down from the north and can be a pesky, though not unmanageable, nuisance on the beach.
-Many local swear that cactus juice keeps these pests at bay.
+Many locals swear that cactus juice keeps these pests at bay.

-— Hurricane season peaks in September, so there’s an off-chance that your vacation plans will be disrupted by some threat of weather.
+–Red tide and hurricane season begins to peak in September, so there’s an off-chance that your vacation plans will be disrupted by red tide respiratory issues or threat of weather.
 But, with that comes another PRO: hurricane parties!
 That includes the Children’s Volunteer Health Network‘s party, which has become one of the best on 30A and the non-profit’s biggest fundraiser of the year.

 October sunsets over the Gulf are truly a 30A treasure, offering spectacular vistas almost every evening.

-–The Noche de los Muertos party at Caliza Pool at Alys Beach is one of the biggest and best adult costume parties in the region.
+–The Noche de los Muertos party at Caliza Pool at Alys Beach is one of the best adult costume parties in the region.
 Attendees go all out with their costumes and the dancing goes on until the wee hours.

-— Hurricane season wraps up this month, but really there’s not really a bad thing to say about October on 30A.
+Red tide can still be bad during parts of October.
+Hurricane season wraps up this month, but there’s not really a bad thing to say about October on 30A.
 It’s often regarded as the “locals secret.”